janfuhrer/it-security-docs/docs/themes/OneTimePad.md

 ---
 # OneTimePad

-- the key is as long as the message
+- the key is as long as the message (and also the ciphertext has the same length)
 - the OneTimePad is only secure if used once (with a given key)

 #### Using OneTimePad twice